 The tax treatment of voluntary personal contributions depends essentially on whether these savings have a long-term perspective or not.
-Short-term voluntary contributions, which can be withdrawn at any time after a period from two to six months, depending on the pension fund, are not tax deductible.
-All the other types of voluntary personal contributions have a long-term perspective and are tax deductible up to different limits, as described in Table 12.
+Short-term voluntary contributions, which can

 Voluntary employers' contributions to individual retirement accounts or to occupational pension plans are not taxable income for the worker.
 However, the maximum deductible amount of contributions to occupational plans (12.5% of the employee's salary) includes both employee and employer contributions.